-1. Trainees must cover their travel and living expenses in Athens.
+- Trainees cover their travel and living expenses in Athens.
 We help in finding accommodation and we cover small local expenses.
 Our offices are in the center of Athens, in Plaka, the picturesque old town under the Acropolis.

-2. They must have a working knowledge of English or French; other languages are a plus, especially non-European languages.
+- A working knowledge of English or French is a must; other languages are a plus, especially non-European languages.

-6. The main objective is to acquire thorough knowledge about how the numerous activities are carried out, by working as assistants and carrying out various tasks, mostly contacting our members.
+- The main objective is to acquire thorough knowledge on how the numerous activities are carried out, by working as assistants and carrying out various tasks, mostly contacting dance professionals.

-9. Trainees join the International Dance Council CID as student members; they receive a certificate of training by CID additionally to the certificate by the Theater.
+- Trainees join as youth members the International Dance Council CID at UNESCO; they receive a certificate of training by CID in addition to the certificate by the Theater.